 - avoid the use of violence, threats of violence, abuse and aggression towards people or property

 - recognise the time constraints under which members of staff in schools work and allow the school a reasonable time to respond to a complaint

 - recognise that resolving a specific problem can sometimes take some time

-- follow the School's complaints procedure when necessary.
+- follow the school complaints policy when necessary.

 YOU CAN CONTACT THE LOCAL AUTHORITY on 01223 706399.